vishvAsa/kalpAntaram/kANe/v5p2/11/Index.md

 to be entirely wrong, 9:30. (or anga) in a paicāāga 707 ; Kapila, & muni ( see ander foor sthira karanas with pre

-Brahma, Tarpapa ) : as avatāra siding deities 707 ; K. means of Viṣnu and chief of Siddhas half of a tithi and there are in Bhāgavata, 1373; K., Asari, 60 karanas in & lunar month Vodbu and Pancasikha as four 707 ; Dames are strange and of the seven sons of Brahmā inexplicable 708 ; Nārader 1372; first promulgator of purāṇa mentions both kinda Saṅkhya, acc. to Sūnkhya- of K. 708; scheme of, is kārikā and Vanaparva, ex- fancitul 710; seven Karana, pounded it to Asuri 1356-7, of cara kind with presiding 1372; mentioned ia Śv.
+Brahma, Tarpapa ) : as avatāra siding deities 707 ; K. means of Viṣṇu and chief of Siddhas half of a tithi and there are in Bhāgavata, 1373; K., Asari, 60 karanas in & lunar month Vodbu and Pancasikha as four 707 ; Dames are strange and of the seven sons of Brahmā inexplicable 708 ; Nārader 1372; first promulgator of purāṇa mentions both kinda Saṅkhya, acc. to Sūnkhya- of K. 708; scheme of, is kārikā and Vanaparva, ex- fancitul 710; seven Karana, pounded it to Asuri 1356-7, of cara kind with presiding 1372; mentioned ia Śv.
 Up. deities 707 ; sthira K. occar V, 3 is claimed by Sāokhyas to only once in a month 707 be their founder, while Saṅka rācārya says that there is an- | Karana, works go oalled for pre other K, called Vasadeva 1362; 1 paring paficāngas 643. mentioned in Nārāyaṇfya sect- Karaṇakalpalatā, a work of Dr. ion as propounder of Sāikhya K. L. Daftari 644, 6640, 713 1365; one of ten Angirasas in (basis of what is popularly Ṛgveda, 1372; styled Adividvān called Tilak Paicānga ), 714n. and Paramarsi in & quotation | Karandikar, Mr. J. 8.: the of

 from Pasicaśikha 1374 and n.
 Gitatattvamañjari(in Marathi); Kapila, oalled Vasudeva, reduced relies on Rg. &.
 14, 8, X, 16.
 3

 to ashes the song of Sagara, acc. and 5, X. 135.
-6 for his view to Vanaparva und Viṣnu. that the doctrine of Trans parāṇa, 1362.
+6 for his view to Vanaparva und Viṣṇu. that the doctrine of Trans parāṇa, 1362.

 migration is as old as Rgveda Kapilāṣaṣthi Yoga 279, 706.
 1642 view of, examined and Kapota bird, messenger of ill- held to be wrong 1842–44.